codeismine/go-design-pattern/README.md

   ![Abstract Factory Comic 2](./img/abstract-factory/abstract-factory-comic-2-en.png)

-  <p style="text-align: center; font-style: italic; font-size: 12px;">The client shouldn’t care about the concrete class of the factory it works with.</p>
+  > The client shouldn’t care about the concrete class of the factory it works with.

   Say the client wants a factory to produce a chair.
 The client doesn’t have to be aware of the factory’s class, nor does it matter what kind of chair it gets.
 Whether it’s a Modern model or a Victorian-style chair, the client must treat all chairs in the same manner, using the abstract `Chair` interface.
 With this approach, the only thing that the client knows about the chair is that it implements the `sitOn` method in some way.
 Also, whichever variant of the chair is returned, it’ll always match the type of sofa or coffee table produced by the same factory object.